Asian shares fall after Fed rate hike, tracking Wall St lead

 Shares fell in Asia on Thursday after the U.S. Federal Reserve raised interest rates, as expected.
-Lower oil prices took a toll on energy-related shares across the region, while Japan's benchmark slipped as the yen gained against the dollar.
-Property developers led the decline in Hong Kong.
+Lower oil prices took a toll on energy-related shares across the region and property developers led the decline in Hong Kong.

 RATE HIKE: The Federal Reserve raised interest rates for the third time since December, something investors had widely expected based on the Fed's recent statements.
 Fed leaders suggested they still expect to raise rates again later in the year.